Have you skied all over the Rocky Mountains?

 Lift Tickets in the Alps

-Lift tickets in Europe are typically a little less expensive than in the US, but
+Lift tickets in Europe are typically a little less expensive than in the US, and

 do not include ski patrol, medical or emergency service.
 You need to spend an

 extra $5-15 a day, when you purchase your lift ticket, for insurance that